 Research opportunities abound at Canisius.
 The college is home to five separate research institutes, all of which provide signature learning experiences in your search for truth and social justice.
 You can research ways to conserve the environment, lead a study on autism or produce a social documentary that promotes ethical issues relevant to the world today.
 No matter what you choose, experiences within the research institutes do more than instill you with facts.
 They transform the way you see the world and force you to think across disciplines.
 In the process, you engage in real-world learning and fine-tune your professional skills.
 Your experience within one of our research institutes just might define your career.

 Put your classroom lessons to work while making a positive impact on the community when you participate in the Canisius College Video Institute.
-The program works to advance the missions of non-profits by producing social documentaries on the agencies and people they help.
-The Video Institute is an award-winning program, and student producers often screen their works at film festivals or at on-campus premiers.
+The program works to provide students with real-world filmmaking opportunities, and advances the missions of non-profits by producing service-oriented videos about the agencies and people they help.
+The Video Institute is an award-winning program and student producers often screen their works at film festivals or at on-campus premiers.

 Imagine taking a class from political strategist Karl Rove or talking one-on-one with former New Mexico Governor Bill Richardson.
 The Fitzpatrick Institute for Public Affairs and Leadership gives you a close and personal look at the people and ideas contributing to American political life today through the highly-acclaimed Fitzpatrick Lecture Series.
 Additionally, the Fitzpatrick Institute makes it possible for you to study, experience and contribute to civic life through classroom activities, travel opportunities and internships.